 What’s the moral problem

-Should a decision by a 20-year old Jehovah’s Witness to refuse life-sustaining blood products be respected?
-Competent adults are usually regarded as being the best judges of their own interests.
-This seldom causes problems for health professionals as most people understandably want what is best for their health.
+Should a decision by a 20-year-old Jehovah’s Witness to refuse life-sustaining blood products be respected?
+Adults with capacity are usually regarded as being the best judges of their own interests.
+This seldom causes problems for healthcare professionals as most people understandably want what is best for their health.
 Ethical tensions can arise, however, where patients make choices that are clearly destructive of their health.

-The obligation to promote an individual’s welfare can then come into conflict with the requirement to respect his or her autonomous decisions.
+The obligation to promote an individual’s welfare can then come into conflict with the requirement to respect their autonomous decisions.
 This can feel particularly problematic when the beliefs driving the decision are not widely shared.
-Legally and ethically though the situation is clear: an informed and voluntary refusal of life-sustaining treatment by a competent adult must be respected.
+Legally and ethically though the situation is clear: an informed and voluntary refusal of life-sustaining treatment by an adult with capacity must be respected.
 The only exception would be where the treatment is provided under mental health legislation.